 LATAM Airlines is currently the only Oneworld member based in South America.
 The loss of LATAM Airlines leaves a huge gap in the alliance’s network, and it will particularly limit the usefulness of Oneworld products like the Oneworld Explorer round-the-world ticket, and the Qantas Oneworld Award.

-Oneworld members including Qantas, American Airlines, Iberia, British Airways and Qatar Airways will still fly to South America.
+Oneworld members including Qantas, American Airlines, Iberia, British Airways and Qatar Airways will still operate Oneworld flights to South America.
 Royal Air Maroc, which will join the Oneworld alliance next year, also flies to South America with a few flights per week from Casablanca to Sao Paulo and Rio de Janeiro.
 But after LATAM’s exit, the only Oneworld flight available within the continent will be the Qatar Airways fifth-freedom flight from Sao Paulo to Buenos Aires.
 The loss of access to unique LATAM Airlines routes like Sao Paulo-Johannesburg and Santiago-Easter Island-Papeete will also cause problems for some Oneworld flyers.

 Realistically, there is no South American airline that can fully replace LATAM.
 Avianca, Copa Airlines and Aerolíneas Argentinas are already in an alliance.
 The only other large airlines in South America are Brazil’s GOL Airlines and Azul.
 They are both currently unaligned, but offer limited international connectivity outside of Brazil.